Dulce-Engineering/rpc-buddy/README.md

 ## Server Constructor Options
 to do

 ## Server Method Options
 - name String: Name of method to expose including class name.
-- inject [Object]: Objects to inject at start of method parameters.
+- inject [Object]: Objects to inject at start of method parameters. if the object to inject is a class definition then set an is_class = true property on the class so that RPC Buddy does not attempt to execute its constructor.
 - On_Post_Server Function: Function to execute when a method is invoked.
 - middleware [Function]: Functions to include as URL middleware.